Creating a bog garden in a wet or dry area of a garden

 • Can I also create a bog garden and grow bog plants in a dry area of my garden?
 Yes even if the area is mainly dry building a bog garden in a area that dries out for longer than say a month every year is possible it just takes a bit more planning and work, bog plants wont thrive in dry soil.

-In this article I will explain how to make a bog garden in dry or wet areas.
+In the following article I will explain how to make a bog garden in dry or wet areas.

 How to make a bog garden in a permanently wet area.